gulpjs/gulp/docs/API.md

 `name` or `displayName` property.
 The name argument is required if the `name` and `displayName` properties of `fn` are empty.

-Since the task will be run from the command line, you should avoid using spaces in task names.
+Since the task can be run from the command line, you should avoid using spaces in task names.

 **Note:** [Function.name] is not writable; it cannot be set or edited.
 If